aatxe/oxide/notes/ownershipv5.md

 type variables ς ::= α -- by convention, of kind ★
                    | ϱ -- by convention, of kind RGN
+                   | ζ -- by convention, of kind FRAC

 region types r ::= ϱ -- region variables
                  | ρ -- concrete regions